Double Rainbow (viral video)

-Double Rainbow was a viral video filmed by Paul "Bear" Vasquez (September 5, 1962 – May 9, 2020).
-The clip, filmed in his front yard just outside Yosemite National Park, in the U.S. state of California, shows his ecstatic reaction to a double rainbow.
-As of July 2025, Vasquez's video had accumulated more than 50 million views on YouTube.
+"Double Rainbow" is a viral video filmed by Paul "Bear" Vasquez (September 5, 1962 – May 9, 2020).
+The clip, filmed in 2010 in his front yard just outside Yosemite National Park in California, shows his ecstatic reaction to a double rainbow.
+As of July 2025, Vasquez's video had accumulated more than 51 million views on YouTube.

 Biography

-Vasquez was a native of East Los Angeles, where he served as a Los Angeles County firefighter.
+Vasquez was a native of East Los Angeles, initially working for the California Conservation Corps and later becoming a Los Angeles County firefighter.
 After two years, he re-settled in Yosemite in 1985, eventually buying an 8 acre plot.
 He was married with two children, before divorcing, becoming a truck driver, and participating in a single mixed martial arts bout.